Gricad/calcul/_posts/2017-04-04-posting-into-this-blog.markdown

   * `cd <repository_of_the_blog>`
   * `bundle install`
   * `bundle exec jekyll serve`
-* You can create drafts into `_drafts` and watch the drafts with:
+* You can create drafts into `_drafts`  (optionnaly with a publish date in the futur) and watch the drafts with:
-`bundle exec jekyll serve --draft`
+`bundle exec jekyll serve --draft --futur`

 [jekyll]: https://jekyllrb.com/
 [github-pages]: https://pages.github.com/